axtux/CryptoCurrency/README.md

 For the communication between the client and the server, we use the http protocol.

 The relay nodes handle two types of requests :
-  - GET : get the list of pending transactions.
+  - GET : get the list of pending transactions or get the last block of the blockchain.
-  - POST : submit a new transaction to be processed by the network.
+  - POST : submit a new transaction to be processed by the network or submit the new mined blocks to the user who requested an update of the chain.

 The master node also handle GET and POST requests :
   - GET : get the last block of the blockchain.